Dr. Carrie Schneider, DVM

 She attended high school and college in both California and New Zealand where she earned many academic and athletic awards.
 She graduated Magna Cum Laude from Auburn University College of Veterinary Medicine in 1991.

-Dr. Schneider has worked primarily as a surgeon over the years but has worked in many different fields.
+Dr. Schneider has worked primarily as a surgeon over the years but has also worked in many different fields.
 Early in her career she was a Veterinary Officer in the US Army Medical Corps obtaining the rank of Major.
 Dr. Schneider was Chief of Veterinary Services and Preventative Medicine (for humans) at United States Military Academy at West Point and was Official Veterinarian to the US Army mascot mules.
 There she obtained leadership training from the United States Surgeon General.

 She was later stationed in Augsburg, Germany as the leader of a rapidly deployable medical unit supporting troops and military working dogs in war zones and running clinics throughout her Bavarian territory.